trailofbits/gosentry/README.md

 - Panicking on [user-provided function call](https://github.com/kevin-valerio/gosentry?tab=readme-ov-file#feature-2-panic-on-selected-functions): catching targeted bugs when certains functions are called (eg., `myapp.(*Logger).Error`).
 - Git-blame-oriented fuzzing (based on [this work](https://github.com/kevin-valerio/LibAFL-git-aware)): when fuzzing with LibAFL mode, you can orientate the fuzzer towards **recently added/edited lines**.
 - Detect **race conditions**, **goroutine leaks**, and **confirmed hangs** at fuzz-time: when fuzzing with LibAFL, gosentry can replay newly found seeds (or timed-out executions) and treat findings like bugs.
+- Proposing a **grammar-based** fuzzer: using [Grammarinator](https://github.com/renatahodovan/grammarinator/) as a mutator, gosentry can generate valid grammar for mutation.

 It especially has **two** objectives:
 - Being easy to use and UX-friendly (_we're tired of complex tools_),